Recommended preparation

 Tabs

-Requirement: solve the React tabs interview question by switching panels and preserving active state.
+Requirement: build tabs that switch panels and preserve active state.

 Test focus: roving tabindex, ARIA tabs linkage, Home/End keys.